-Contributed by: Junichi Ikeda, Takayuki Fujii, Masashi Chusho and Satoyuki Nakano, Nagashima Ohno & Tsunematsu transactions and real estate financing.
+Satoyuki Nakano is an associate at Nagashima Ohno & Tsunematsu.
+His practice focuses on project finance, product safety and real estate, including J-REITs, real estate transactions and real estate financing.
 He also regularly advises domestic and foreign clients on banking, risk and crisis management and litigation.
-He was admitted to practice in Japan in 2018.
+He was admitted to practise in Japan in 2018.
 He is a member of the Daiichi Tokyo Bar Association.